 Our members have said this was one of the most “Wow!” journeys they had ever taken.

 Arrive at Lima International Airport, where you will be met in the arrivals hall and privately transferred to your hotel.

 Check in to the Belmond Miraflores Park for a two-night stay in an ocean view Junior Suite.
 Enjoy the rest of the day and evening at your leisure.

 Day 2: Lima

 After your included breakfast, set out for a Lima city tour.
 Begin with a visit to the Plaza Mayor, a UNESCO World Heritage Site.
-Then visit the cathedral, with its splendid carved stalls, silver-covered altars surrounded by fine woodwork, the Government Palace, the City Hall and the Archbishop’s Palace.
+Then visit the cathedral, with its splendid carved stalls and silver-covered altars surrounded by fine woodwork.
+Next, visit the Government Palace, the City Hall and the Archbishop’s Palace.

 Next, visit the San Francisco Monastery, which houses the largest exhibition of colonial religious art in America.
 From the historic center, travel through modern Lima.
 Visit the fascinating Larco Herrera Museum, located in a unique 18th-century mansion.
 Inside you’ll see the finest gold and silver collection from Ancient Peru and the famous erotic archaeological collection.

 Enjoy lunch at the Larco Museum’s Café del Museo restaurant, offering a variety of dishes, homemade and light.
 The restaurant provides a privileged view of the beautiful surrounding gardens and of the mansion, which was built on a Pre-Colombian pyramid from the 7th century.